MindviewLLC/MindviewLLC-hugo/content/mindview/index.md

 ## Consulting

 I solve understanding issues around software development for teams who want to learn and improve.
-I develop the architecture, design, and programming skills of your team by coaching them through their project.
-Using your project as the learning example.
+I develop the skills of your team by coaching them through architecture, design, programming, and personal communication skills, in the development of your project.
-I coach your team in programming, design, architecture, and interpersonal communication skills.
-Your benefit from my services is an essential part of my satisfaction.
+Your benefit from my services is an essential part of my satisfaction, together with the interpersonal interaction around these activities.

-I love taking complex ideas and simplifying them using group learning experiences and nonviolent communication tools.
+I love taking complex ideas and simplifying them using group learning experiences and Nonviolent Communication (NVC) tools.
+I have been taking NVC workshops for over 10 years.

-Although I've written books on numerous languages, Python
+Although I've written books on numerous languages, Python---which I've used since the mid-90s---is my preferred implementation language.

-Languages and tools directly related to the programming process.

-Within my purview: Teaching, coaching, reviews.
+I have recently been delving into Rust, which seems to be the ideal language for writing Python extensions.
+I consider distributed version control, testing, and build automation to be the foundation of a reliable development process.

+My skills lie in teaching, coaching, and leading architecture and code reviews.
+I've also had extensive experience organizing open-spaces events.

 Outside my purview: Operations, security, management, agile/scrum, product management, (convincing people to use a particular language).
 I know about these things but do not consider them within my focus.

-I consider distributed version control, testing, and build automation to be the foundation of a reliable development process.

 I foster the perspective of mutual support during group reviews.

-My greatest satisfaction comes from interpersonal interaction around these activities.
-Almost all my consulting activities revolve around this.

 I love automating things.
 Solving a problem once, freeing up my mind to solve more complicated problems.